 (Equation)

 The second line shows the first three terms of the expansion of $(1-\alpha_1\alpha_2\G\G)^{-1}$, with $\G\equiv\G(\br_1-\br_2)=\G(\br_2-\br_1)$.
 The first term is the free field on atom 2; in the second term the free field excites atom 1, which sends its dipolar field back on atom 2; in the third term the free field excites atom 2, which sends a dipolar field to excite atom 1, which sends a dipolar field back on atom 2.
 Further terms in the expansion come out in the same way reflecting repeated photon exchanges between the atoms.
-Such recurrent scattering processes in which a classical wave scatters more than once by the same atom are responsible for the cooperative phenomena and the emergence of subradiant and superradiant resonances.
+Such recurrent scattering processes in which a classical wave scatters more than once by the same atom are responsible for the cooperative phenomena and the emergence of subradiant and super-radiant resonances.

 Let us now regard atom 2 as the spectator and imagine averaging over the position of atom 1.
 Upon averaging, the second term becomes the mean-field contribution radiated by an assumedly continuous polarization, and further terms represent repeated photon exchanges between the atoms.

 Next, add the inhomogeneous broadening $\omega_D$.
 To the order of magnitude, averaging over the resonant frequencies suppresses the polarizability by a factor or $\gamma/\omega_D$.
-Thus, the first nontrivial term in the expansion corresponding to the mean-field polarization gets suppressed by this factor, and the higher terms by higher powers of the small quantity $\gamma/\omega_D$.
+Thus, the first nontrivial term in the expansion corresponding to the mean-field polarization becomes suppressed by this factor, and the higher terms by higher powers of the small quantity $\gamma/\omega_D$.
 Qualitatively, repeated photon exchanges are deemphasized because in such processes both the emitter and the absorber are off resonance.
 This leaves the mean field as the dominant contribution.

-Analogously, the transition from homogeneously broadened to inhomogeneously broadened phenomenology also takes place in a many-atom sample when the inhomogeneous broadening $\omega_D$ and the effective linewidth $\Gamma$ are comparable.
+Analogously, the transition from homogeneously broadened to inhomogeneously broadened phenomenology also takes place in a many-atom sample when the inhomogeneous broadening $\omega_D$ and the effective line-width $\Gamma$ are comparable.
 This is, in fact, what we observe in the numerical experiments.

 From classical-electrodynamics simulations, we have found qualitative features in the optical response of a homogeneously broadened dense atomic sample that are at variance with the time-honored pictures of local-field corrections and collective Lamb shifts.
 However, an inhomogeneous broadening, random distribution of atomic resonance frequencies, restores the agreement with the traditional theory at least in part.